akoutsop1909/MSc_Thesis/README.md

 # Monocular depth estimation using deep neural models
 This repository contains the tweaked code of BANet, LapDepth, and PixelFormer to train on DIODE/Outdoor.
 To run the models, it is recommended to install Conda.
 Instructions [here](https://docs.anaconda.com/free/anaconda/).
-Alternatively, the link in the "about" section opens a google colab notebook (with links to other notebooks) to view training results and a brief description (link will be provided soon).
+Alternatively, the link in the "about" section opens a google colab notebook (with links to other notebooks) to view training results and a brief description.

 The original GitHub repositories can be found [here](https://github.com/dg-enlens/banet-depth-prediction) (BANet), [here](https://github.com/tjqansthd/LapDepth-release) (LapDepth), and [here](https://github.com/ashutosh1807/PixelFormer) (PixelFormer).

 In summary, the MSc thesis compared the above three state-of-the-art deep learning models that estimate depth from a single image.
 The models were trained from scratch on DIODE/Outdoor with adjustments to the code to load the dataset.
 Different hyperparameters were tested  to find the combination that yields the best statistics for each model.
 The SILog loss and RMSE criteria ensured an objective evaluation.
-In addition, two more datasets (KITTI Selection and IHU) provided a subjective evaluation.
+In addition, two more datasets (KITTI selection and IHU) provided a subjective evaluation.

 The PDF file of the MSc thesis ```Monocular depth estimation using deep neural models.pdf``` is also available.
 ## Datasets